graasp/admin/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 ## Deployment

+The application is deployed using ECS.
+The deployment process is handled by the graasp/infrastrucutre repository.
+It is in charge of registering the service and starting the tasks with the proper environment variables.
+This repo simply builds the docker images and pushes them to the private ECR registry.

 Please checkout [the setup docs](./docs/setup.md) for more information on how to bootstrap a server to deploy your app in production.